PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### Why do companies use FullStory?

+According to reviews on G2, companies use FullStory for:

 1. **Easier collaboration:** As an accessible tool for non-technical users, FullStory facilitates collaboration between product, UX, and engineering teams by allowing all teams to access useful, reliable data.

-2. **Viewing users issues:** Some user problems are hard to reproduce.
-Support teams use FullStory to replay sessions to understand user problems and identify bugs that need fixing.
+2. **Viewing user issues:** Support teams use FullStory to replay sessions to understand user hard to replicate problems, and identify bugs that need fixing.

 3. **Improving conversion:** FullStory users like to combine funnel insights with replays of user sessions to understand pain points and improve conversion.

 > ### Bottom line
 > FullStory is a good Heap alternative for non-technical teams, particularly customer success and support teams who need to diagnose user problems.
-It has superior session replay features, though arguably is less focused on analytics uses cases than Heap or PostHog.
+It has superior session replay features, though arguably is less focused on analytics use cases than Heap or PostHog.

 <br />